 Condensed Matter Physics

 Condensed matter physics at Tsinghua covers a broad range of theoretical and experimental subjects that are of key importance to the development of fundamental science and practical applications.
-The research activities include most central topics of condensed matter physics: quantum anomalous Hall effect, topological physics, high temperature superconductivity, strongly correlated electronic materials, spintronics, low-dimensional quantum materials/devices, nano physics and applications, etc. Pioneering research works are conducted by developing state-of-the-art experimental techniques (nanoscale, ultrafast, high resolution probes) and theoretical approaches (quantum many-body physics, first-principles methods, electronic structure theory).
+The research activities include most central topics of condensed matter physics: quantum anomalous Hall effect, topological physics, high-temperature superconductivity, strongly-correlated electronic materials, spintronics, low-dimensional quantum materials/devices, nano physics and applications, non-equilibrium electronic states, etc. Pioneering research works are conducted by developing state-of-the-art experimental techniques (nanoscale, ultrafast, high-resolution probes) and theoretical approaches (quantum many-body physics, first-principles methods, electronic structure theory).

 Research directions: